HISTORICAL MATERIAL

 Labor Star, 1919

 The Labor Star described itself as “a chronicle and interpretation of local, national and international current events from the workers’ viewpoint.”
-Its masthead lists “Sociology, Economics, Politics”.
+Its masthead listed, “Sociology, Economics, Politics”.

 Kingsley became active in the British Columbia Federated Labor Party, where he served as a vice-president and then as president.
-From 1915 to 1918, he contributed to and later edited The BC Federationist newspaper.
-Pettipiece also contributed to the Federationist newspaper.
+From 1903 until 1908, and briefly in 1912 he edited the Socialist Party of Canada’s newspaper, the Western Clarion.
+From 1915 to 1918, he contributed to and later edited The British Columbia Federationist newspaper.

 This collection of 8 issues of the Labor Star is part of the BC Historical Newspapers Collection held at the University of British Columbia.
 Issues can be searched by date, keywords and names.